akaigoro/df4j/README.md

 -------------------------

 df4j is an abbreviation of "Data Flow for Java".
 It is a library to support asynchronous computations.
-For those interested in history of dataflow programming, I recommend to start with short introductory article "Dataflow Programming: Concept, Languages and Applications" by Tiago Boldt Sousa.
+For those interested in history of dataflow programming, I recommend to start with the [definition in Wikipedia](https://en.wikipedia.org/w/index.php?title=Dataflow_programming) and then short introductory article "Dataflow Programming: Concept, Languages and Applications" by Tiago Boldt Sousa.

 The primary goal of this library is to investigate the anatomy of asynchronous programming.
 The asynchronous programming always attracted Java programmers,